 The sustaining bases261 of the Buddha.
-The sustaining bases of the Dharma; The sustaining bases of the Sangha; The sustaining bases of karma; The sustaining bases of the afflictions; The sustaining bases of time; The sustaining bases of vows; The sustaining bases of offerings; The sustaining bases of offerings; The sustaining bases of practices; The sustaining bases of kalpas; And the sustaining bases of knowledge.
+The sustaining bases of the Dharma; The sustaining bases of the Sangha; The sustaining bases of karma; The sustaining bases of the afflictions; The sustaining bases of time; The sustaining bases of vows; The sustaining bases of offerings; The sustaining bases of practices; The sustaining bases of kalpas; And the sustaining bases of knowledge.